Jubilation Choir Members

 Musical inspiration for me - Nina Simone and Miles Davis with a side order of Argentinian tango.

-Highlights in my journeys include 3 seasons as a presenter on TVNZ’s Maggie’s Garden Show; guest judge on TV3’s Wannabe’s and Wannabe Duo’s; co-judge of Sticky TV’s National Stage Challenge Finals; artistic direction and leadership on events such as Starlight Symphony; Opera In The Park; Christmas in the Park; Rotorua’s Lakeside and major fundraisers such as To Christchurch With Love.
+I worked as a freelancer for a couple of decades on films, festivals, theatre and events.
+Highlights included 3 seasons as a presenter on TVNZ’s Maggie’s Garden Show; guest judge on TV3’s Wannabe’s and Wannabe Duos; co-judge of Sticky TV’s National Stage Challenge Finals; artistic direction and leadership on events such as Starlight Symphony; Opera In The Park; Christmas in the Park; Rotorua’s Lakeside as well as charitable work on fundraisers such as co-producing To Christchurch With Love

 I’m a mum, singer, ginger, songwriter, painter of ketes and I make a rocking dhal.
 I was in my first band at 14….with the dubious name of Saxon Hair.
 Sang my first jingle at 15, and have been employed as a musician ever since, either writing jingles, TV scores or songs…..or singing same.